Klas Horn: Biography

-Klas Horn was raised to nobility (Horn af Åminne) and made a Baron in June 1561.

-After Jakob Bagge was captured, Klas was promoted to Admiral in the Royal Swedish Navy in the fall of 1564.
+Klas Horn was raised to nobility (Horn af Åminne) and made a baron in June 1561.
+After Jakob Bagge was captured, Klas was promoted to admiral in the Royal Swedish Navy in autumn 1564.
 In January 1565, forces under his command sacked the Danish provinces of Scania and Halland.
-He won a decisive victories over the Danish navy at Bornholm on July 7, 1565 and on July 26, 1566 in the third battle of the northern part of Öland.
+He won a decisive victory over the Danish navy at Bornholm on 7 July 1565 and on 26 July 1566 in the third battle of the northern part of Öland.
 He died shortly after being called to command Swedish land forces.

 Personal life

 In 1551, he married Kerstin Krumme (1532–1611).
 He died at Stora Åby parish in Östergötland, Sweden and was buried at Uppsala Cathedral.